 - If convicted a second time within 10 years of the first conviction, the courts can also impose a driver’s license suspension of up to 10 YEARS

 So, Where’s the Controversy?

 Although the issues have since been resolved by the Ontario Court of Appeal, the controversy previously surrounding these laws was mixed up in semantics and issues of constitutional rights.
 The working definition of stunt driving/street racing in Ontario is not limited to but includes driving a motor vehicle exceeding the speed limit by 50km/h or more.
 Although attaining such a ticket is not a guaranteed charge of stunt driving/street racing, Ontario police officers have the right to use their discretion as to whether or not to charge someone with the more serious offenses, regardless of intent to speed and/or race.

-A stunt driving charge also includes a fine and aforementioned demerit points, as does the speeding charge.
+A stunt driving charge also includes fine and aforementioned demerit points, as does the speeding charge.
 However, being accused of stunt driving results in the potential for incarceration making a stunt driving conviction a much more serious outcome than speeding.
-The ways in which stunt driving has been interpreted previously, meant that once the evidence had been presented (the speed that the car was going), it seemingly could not be defended.
-Under to the Canadian Charter of Rights and Freedoms, citizens have the right to defend themselves and as such it was argued that these legislations effectively stripped these rights from those that had been charged.
+The ways in which stunt driving has been interpreted previously meant that once the evidence had been presented (the speed that the car was going), it seemingly could not be defended.
+Under the Canadian Charter of Rights and Freedoms, citizens have the right to defend themselves and as such, it was argued that these legislations effectively stripped these rights from those that had been charged.
 These legislations condemned the accused as being guilty before they could be proven innocent.
-However, supporters of the legislations argued that this law itself does not require proof as to whether or not there is any criminal intent when speeding.
+However, supporters of the legislation argued that this law itself does not require proof as to whether or not there is any criminal intent when speeding.